 Let’s take a closer look at some of Connecteam’s features.

 In-app chat for seamless communication

-Connecteam has a built-in chat feature that makes it easy to stay connected with your team in real time no matter where you are or when you’re working.
+Connecteam has built-in online team chat that makes it easy to stay connected with your team in real time no matter where you are or when you’re working.
 You can send individual messages or create groups to chat with multiple people at once.
 Connecteam also lets you mute and favorite whichever conversations you need to so your communications are always organized.